Faculty: Rev. Dr. Nick Works

 Led by Dean Phil Wingeier-Rayo

-The Rio Texas Conference is inviting students and alumni Wesley Seminary to travel to the US-Mexico Border to learn about life and ministry on the border.
+Virtually visit the US-Mexico Border to learn about life and ministry on the border.
 Wesley students will learn about ministries in this region and the realities of global migration as well as socio-economic and religious life in this region.
 Participants will be exposed to the human face of migration and learn from those directly impacted by the US immigration policy.
 We will meet with various official and non-for-profit organizations to better understand the complex border reality.
-We will cross over to Mexico to learn from our neighbors.
+This will be a virtual immersion that utilizes zoom and other distance technologies to ensure a safe immersion experience in the midst of the worldwide COVID-19 pandemic.

 Led by Dr. Deryl Davis